EvergoodTeam/Chassis/README.md

 Creating hundreds of Json files for some Blocks is REALLY time consuming, so you should automate that

-Chassis is a Library providing utilities for dynamic asset generation (Blockstates, Models, Tags, Recipes, Loot Tables, Textures) and configuration for your Mod
+Chassis is a Library providing utilities for dynamic asset generation (Blockstates, Models, Tags, Recipes, Loot Tables, Textures) and simple configuration for your Mod

 ## Adding to your own project